AVIF to PNG Converter icon

 What this tool does

 AVIF to PNG Converter re-encodes images from the modern AVIF codec into PNG without uploading your files anywhere.
 AVIF delivers excellent compression, but many design tools, presentation apps, office suites, and CMS platforms still do not open AVIF files natively.
 PNG bridges that gap by offering a universally editable format that every major application has supported for decades.
-The conversion happens entirely inside your browser, so sensitive images stay on your device.
+The conversion happens entirely inside your browser, so sensitive images stay in your browser.

 This tool is built for designers who receive AVIF exports from optimization pipelines, support teams who need to annotate screenshots saved in AVIF, marketers preparing slide-deck graphics, and developers who need a lossless reference file before further processing.
 PNG preserves transparency, keeps edges crisp, and provides a stable working copy that will not degrade through repeated saves.